 Provide incentives and training

 In order to plan an effective outbound campaign, you need to have a sound team of motivated agents.
 Careful hiring is the first step in that direction.
-There are certain skills which make a good agent, but those skills must be refined by training, and motivated by incentives.
+There are certain skills that make a good agent, but those skills must be refined by training, and motivated by incentives.

 Incentives should be both short- and long-term, in order to encourage continued excellence.
 This encompasses everything from daily competitions with small prizes, to commissions based on monthly or quarterly performance.
 The important thing is to motivate through metrics, not fear.
-The KPIs upon which you decided early in the strategizing process should be the basis for payoff, since the promise of a reward is a far healthier motivator than the threat of retribution.
+The KPIs upon which you decided early in the strategizing process should be the basis for payoff since the promise of a reward is a far healthier motivator than the threat of retribution.

 Engaging the prospect during the call